younnggsuk/younnggsuk.github.io/_pages/about.md

 I’m Youngsuk Lee, an ML Engineer passionate about data-driven solutions in the various domain.
 My current focus is on deploying and optimizing ML/DL models for real-world applications to enhance user experience and solve practical challenges.

-In addition to my work, I’m pursuing a Master’s degree at Korea University College of Medicine, where my research centers on text-guided vision models aimed at overcoming the limitations of current vision models.
+In addition to my work, I’m pursuing a Master’s degree at Korea University, where my research centers on text-guided vision models aimed at overcoming the limitations of current vision models.

 # 💼 Experience